amitxv/PC-Tuning/docs/configure-nvidia.md

 ## Configure NVIDIA Control Panel

+- Configure the following in the adjust image settings with preview page:

+    - Use my preference emphasizing: Performance

 - Configure the following in the manage 3D settings page:

-    - Anisotropic filtering - Off

     - Antialiasing - Gamma correction - Off